 Context

 Park Hill Junior School is a 3 form entry Junior school in South London with families and children from a range of cultures and backgrounds.
-This is our second year of using the Skills Builder programme.
+This is our third year of using the Skills Builder programme.
 We initially started the programme as it linked with one of our school aims of preparing children with knowledge and skills for their future.
-We have continued the programme this year to build on our work from last year as we really saw the benefit it gave our pupils as they learnt and practiced the essential skills which they will use in the next stages of their education and in their future careers.
+We have continued the programme the last 2 years to build on our work as we really saw the benefit it gave our pupils as they learnt and practised the essential skills which they will use in the next stages of their education and in their future careers.

 Overall impact